The Real Estate Investment Structure Taxation Review: Netherlands

-The Coop is comparable to a BV and taxed similarly but has more flexibility.
+The Coop is comparable with a BV and taxed similarly but has more flexibility.
 For example, the Coop is subject to less mandatory law provisions than the BV, and voting and profit rights can be attributed to its members in different ways.

-The FGR is not a legal entity, but a sui generis contract.
+The FGR is not a legal entity but a sui generis contract.
 The FGR is created by way of an agreement between the manager, investors and the legal owner.
 The latter is generally a Dutch foundation solely set up to hold the legal title of the assets of the FGR.

 In view of its sui generis contractual nature, no Dutch mandatory rules apply in respect of its provisions on, inter alia, governance, voting rights and other rights of investors, and the role of the manager.
 The liability of its investors depends on the terms in the contractual arrangements.

-The CV is not a legal entity, but a contractual agreement.
+The CV is not a legal entity but a contractual agreement.
 Unlike for FGRs, Dutch law contains some specific provisions that are applicable to CVs.
 The CV comprises managing partners and limited partners.
 Managing partners are jointly and severally liable for their debts in the CV.
-Limited partners are as a rule solely liable for the amount of capital that they have contributed to the CV.
+Limited partners are, as a rule, solely liable for the amount of capital that they have contributed to the CV.

-The CV can be structured as tax-transparent vehicle and, therefore, is a flexible vehicle, similar to FGRs.5 A tax-transparent CV will not be subject to corporate income tax and dividend withholding tax.
+The CV can be structured as a tax-transparent vehicle and, therefore, is a flexible vehicle, similar to FGRs.5 A tax-transparent CV will not be subject to corporate income tax and dividend withholding tax.